Can I Eat Expired Eggs Cooked Hard Boiled?

 What are the food safety risks?

 Hard boiled eggs can pose a risk of Salmonella contamination if not stored or handled properly.
-To prevent foodborne illness, ensure eggs are cooked thoroughly and refrigerated within 2 hours of cooking.
+To reduce the risk of foodborne illness, ensure eggs are cooked thoroughly and refrigerated within 2 hours of cooking.
 Avoid leaving hard boiled eggs at room temperature for extended periods, especially in warm environments.

 What are some pro storage tips?